 A: You might experience symptoms that would normally be attributed to cold and flu but are now read as COVID-19 symptoms.
 If you begin to experience any symptoms, the first and most important thing to do is to remain calm.
-There is close to a 99% vaccination rate at all of the Claremont Colleges; chances are much higher that symptoms are from a diagnosis other than COVID-19.
+Please get a test within 48 hours of onset of symptoms.
+If you have any questions, please reach out to Shawnice Ross, the COVID-19 Student Affairs Coordinator.

 Q: What mental health services are available to students?

 A: Monsour Counseling and Psychological Services hours of operation are 8 a.m. to 5 p.m.
 Scripps students may access services online.
 Additionally, Scripps is continuing its Off-Campus Therapy Referral (OCTR) Program that connects students to approved counselors in their respective communities and provides financial assistance to those students needing help paying counselor fees.
 Currently, many therapists have an online or telephone option.

 A: The Claremont Colleges have contracted with TimelyMD, a provider of online medical and counseling services.
 To access these services, students should visit the Campus.Health website or download the free TimelyMD mobile app for Apple or Android.
 Create a profile and at checkout, enter Scripps’ coupon code SCRIPPS2020.